dasickis/blog/_posts/2014-07-07-Setup-a-Raspberry-Pi.markdown

 You can skip this step if you plan on using the Ethernet cable instead of a USB wireless adapter.

 The newer versions of Raspberry Pi should be able to automatically detect your wireless device.
 Otherwise, you may have to Google your wifi model + Raspberry Pi.
 Regardless, you’ll need to set up the wireless configuration.
-The Raspberry Pi website now has documention on this step (http://www.raspberrypi.org/documentation/configuration/wireless/README.md).
+The [Raspberry Pi website](http://www.raspberrypi.org/documentation/configuration/wireless/README.md) now has documention on this step.

 First, make sure the network interface file is correctly configured: